 Weizenhoffer College of Fine Arts senior and student in the course, Kelley Queen, contributed an in-progress installation where she partially covered a table and chair in crochet.

-“Honestly, my plan was to have it all covered before the show, but due to running out of time, I turned it into a performance installation,” said Queen.
+“Honestly, my plan was to have it all covered before the show, but due to running out of time, I turned it into a performance installation,” Queen said.
 “During the show, I continued adding to it and even got to work while a lady I met asked to sit and knit with me.
 That part was super cool to me and I had a lot of fun working on this.
 It's still being added to as well!”

 “I learned a lot about just how much work goes into doing a project like this,” said Queen.
 “Having my work on public display is super exciting to me, because I look forward to the social interactions with the viewers, hearing what they think of the work and also seeing how they interact with it.
 Something so bright and consuming of a space like the crochet made it really fun to watch how people felt about it.”